Everything You Need to Know About Media & Publication Features (as a Financial Advisor)

 When doing outreach of any manner, there are a few things journalists want to see and if included, will increase the chance of your response being featured.

-First, there's no time for small talk.
 They get unlimited emails every day so the more to the point, the better.

 You also want to understand that more than likely, you'll be one or two sentences amongst a 1,000-word article.
-So write your response in a way that can be pulled apart and used as a statement in itself.

 Here's an example of the request & my response for my 3rd media feature: